rubanp/politics-primer/notes/main-script.md

 _Note: The words 'state', 'country' and 'nation' are often used interchangeably in political writing.
 This can be confusing as some large countries also have 'states' as one of their components, for example USA and Australia.
-Throughout this course, we'll be sticking to using 'country'_
+We'll be using the term state, as it's used more often to mean a single political unit, while a country technically refers to the geographical area._

 ## Making Decisions